 Registered Health Information Administrator (RHIA) Salary

-The average Registered Health Information Administrator (RHIA) in the United States can expect to rake in roughly $46K annually.
-Career duration is the biggest factor affecting pay for this group, followed by geography.
-Work is enjoyable for Registered Health Information Administrator (RHIA)s, who typically claim high levels of job satisfaction.
-The vast majority of Registered Health Information Administrator (RHIA)s (81 percent) who responded to the survey are women.
-Nearly all enjoy medical while a strong majority get dental coverage.
-Vision coverage is also available to the larger part.
+An average Registered Health Information Administrator (RHIA) in the United States can expect to take home roughly $46K per year.
+Career duration and the particular city each impact pay for this group, with the former having the largest influence.
+Among survey respondents, women are more common than men; 86 percent of Registered Health Information Administrator (RHIA)s are female.
+The majority of Registered Health Information Administrator (RHIA)s claim high levels of job satisfaction.
+Medical benefits are awarded to almost all, and the larger part earn dental coverage.
 The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Registered Health Information Administrator (RHIA)